scality/vaultclient/EXAMPLES.md

         result.message.body.accountDisplayName; // Name of account
         result.message.body.IAMDisplayName; // Name of user (or undefined) });

 ```

 ### Authenticate V4

 For this route, you don't need to set up the accessKeyId and secretKey of the
 client.
-The following example show how to authenticate with aws signature version 4 :
+The following example shows how to authenticate with AWS Signature Version 4:

 ```js

 client.verifySignatureV4(
     'stringToSign',
     'signature',